Extrapolation Guarantees for Perturbation Modeling Under the Additive Latent Shift Assumption: Problem setting: Distributional perturbation extrapolation

 \textbf{Observables.} Let $\xb\in\RR^{\dimX}$ be an \textit{observation} (e.g., omics data) that is obtained under one of several possible experimental conditions, and let $\Xb$ be the corresponding random vector.
 We model these conditions as combinations of $K$ elementary perturbations, each of which we assume can be encoded by a real number.
-Further, let $\ab\in\RR^K$ be a vector of \textit{perturbation labels } that indicate s if, or how much of, each perturbation was applied before collecting~$\xb$. \begin{example}[Gene perturbations] For data arising from gene knockouts, a perturbation can be represented by a binary $\ab\in\{0,1\}^K$, where $K$ denotes the number of potential targets and $a_k=1$ if and only if target~$k$ was subject to a knockout experiment.
-For example, $\ab=(1,0,1,0,0)$ indicate s a multi-gene knockout on targets one and three. \end{example} \begin{example}[Drug perturbations] For data arising from applying varying amounts of $K$ different drugs, perturbations can be represented by continuous, non-negative labels $\ab\in\RR_+^K$, where $a_k$ indicates the (relative or absolute) amount of drug $k$ that was administered. \end{example} \textbf{Data.} We have access to $M+1$ experimental datasets $\Dcal_0, \Dcal_1, ..., \Dcal_M$, each comprising a sample of $N_e$~observations~$\xb$ and a perturbation label $\ab$, i.e., for all experiments or environments~$e\in [M]_0$,
+Further, let $\ab\in\RR^K$ be a vector of \textit{perturbation labels } that indicate s if, or how much of, each perturbation was applied before collecting~$\xb$.